Symatem/Documentation/Transport/Encodings.md

 A special feature of our encodings is that the size can not only be statically defined in the encoding and dynamically in the data, but also automatically inferred.
 So when nesting multiple encodings using composites, the responsibility to manage the size can be in the children, in the parent or the encoding.
-The outermost container is always a BitVector which has a dynamically defined size.
+The outermost container is always a Symbols data field which has a dynamically defined size.

 ## PODs
 - BinaryNumber: Natural numbers